Xuanzang: Early life

 Xuanzang was born Chen Hui (or Chen Yi) on 6 April 602 CE in Chenhe Village, Goushi Town (緱氏鎮), Luozhou (near present-day Luoyang, Henan).
 His family was noted for its erudition for generations, and Xuanzang was the youngest of four children.
 His ancestor was Chen Shi (104–186), a minister of the Eastern Han dynasty.
 His great-grandfather Chen Qin (陳欽) served as the prefect of Shangdang (上黨; present-day Changzhi, Shanxi) during the Eastern Wei; his grandfather Chen Kang (陳康) was a professor in the Taixue (Imperial Academy) during the Northern Qi.
 His father Chen Hui (陳惠) served as the magistrate of Jiangling County during the Sui dynasty.
 According to traditional biographies, Xuanzang displayed a superb intelligence and earnestness, studied with his father, and amazed him by his careful observance of filial piety after one such study about that topic.

 His elder brother was already a monk in a Buddhist monastery.
 Inspired, at a young age, Xuanzang expressed interest in becoming a Buddhist monk like his brother.
 After the death of his father in 611, he lived with his older brother Chen Su (陳素), later known as Zhangjie (長捷), for five years at Jingtu Monastery (淨土寺) in Luoyang, supported by the Sui state.
 During this time he studied Mahayana as well as various early Buddhist schools.

-In 618, the Sui Dynasty collapsed and Xuanzang and his brother fled to Chang'an, which had been proclaimed as the capital of the Tang dynasty, and thence southward to Chengdu, Sichuan.
+In 618, the Sui Dynasty collapsed and Xuanzang and his brother fled to Chang'an, which had been proclaimed as the capital of the Tang dynasty, and thence 300 miles southward to Chengdu, Sichuan.
 Here the two brothers spent two or three years in further study in the monastery of Kong Hui, including the Abhidharma-kośa Śāstra.
 The abbot Zheng Shanguo allowed Xuanzang to study these advanced subjects though he was young.

 Taking the monastic name Xuanzang, he was fully ordained as a monk in 622, at the age of twenty.
 The myriad contradictions and discrepancies in the Chinese translations at that time prompted Xuanzang to decide to go to India and study in the cradle of Buddhism.
 He knew about Faxian's visit to India and, like him, sought original untranslated Sanskrit texts from India to help resolve some of these issues.